osg-htc/docs/docs/release/yum-basics.md

   packageXYZ: failure: packageXYZ.rpm from osg: [Errno 256] No more mirrors to try.
 ```

 then you can try cleaning up Yum's cache:

 ```console
 root@host # yum clean all --enablerepo=*
 ```

-!!! note
-    `yum clean` cleans only enabled repositories.
-If you want to also clean any (temporarily) disabled repositories you need to use `--enablerepo=’*’` option.

 ### Yum complaining about missing keys

 If yum is complaining you can re-import the keys in your distribution:

 ```console
 root@host # rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY*